 Common Brain Bleed Symptoms

-If you are injured in a car or motorcycle accident or a fall, or if you receive a sports-related injury, always follow up with medical care.
+If you are injured in a car or motorcycle accident or a fall, or if you receive a sports-related injury, always follow up with medical care and be aware of brain bleed symptoms that often follow a motorcycle accident.
 Many types of injuries, including brain injuries, can remain hidden until symptoms become severe.
 In the case of a brain bleed, delaying medical care could be fatal.
+Mild TBI (mild traumatic brain injury) can occur even after seemingly minor incidents and should be monitored closely.

 Some of the most common symptoms to watch for after any type of head injury include: